Point-less/happn/README.rst

-#Happn API Python Module
+#Happn APIs
-A module for interacting with Happn's REST API.
+Modules for interacting with Happn's REST API.
+Currently both Python and PHP are supported.

-##Installation
+##Python Module Installation

 Download the source and run:
 ```